camillegontier/camillegontier.github.io/index.md

 - Our INRIA team will work on efficient closed-loop neurostimulation and its application to cognitive disorders (<a href="https://mlms.icube.unistra.fr/index.php?title=Presentation
 ">INRIA team description</a>).

-On my free time, I also enjoy studying space sciences, and help with the organization of microgravity experiments.
+On my free time, I also enjoy studying space sciences, and help with the organization of microgravity experiments (<a href="https://link.springer.com/article/10.1007/s12217-020-09836-6">MGST paper on parabolic flights with gliders</a>).

 {% include_relative _includes/teaching.md %}